AvalonBay Communities (NYSE:AVB) Rating Increased to Overweight at KeyCorp

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 15th.
-Investors of record on Monday, March 15th will be issued a $1.59 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, April 15th.
+Investors of record on Monday, March 15th will be paid a $1.59 dividend.
 The ex-dividend date is Tuesday, March 30th.
-This represents a $6.36 dividend on an annualized basis and a yield of 3.53%.
-This is a boost from AvalonBay Communities’s previous quarterly dividend of $0.01.
-AvalonBay Communities’s dividend payout ratio (DPR) is presently 68.09%.
+This is a positive change from AvalonBay Communities’s previous quarterly dividend of $0.01.
+This represents a $6.36 annualized dividend and a yield of 3.51%.
+AvalonBay Communities’s dividend payout ratio (DPR) is 68.09%.

-Institutional investors have recently modified their holdings of the stock.
-Alpha DNA Investment Management LLC acquired a new position in AvalonBay Communities in the fourth quarter valued at $27,000.
-First Horizon Advisors Inc. acquired a new position in AvalonBay Communities in the fourth quarter valued at $33,000.
-Harbor Investment Advisory LLC acquired a new position in AvalonBay Communities in the third quarter valued at $37,000.
-Tompkins Financial Corp acquired a new position in AvalonBay Communities in the fourth quarter valued at $57,000.
-Finally, Vantage Consulting Group Inc acquired a new position in AvalonBay Communities in the fourth quarter valued at $67,000.
-Hedge funds and other institutional investors own 91.00% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Motco increased its holdings in shares of AvalonBay Communities by 6.7% during the fourth quarter.
+Motco now owns 1,190 shares of the real estate investment trust’s stock valued at $191,000 after acquiring an additional 75 shares in the last quarter.
+Sowell Financial Services LLC increased its holdings in shares of AvalonBay Communities by 14.3% during the fourth quarter.
+Sowell Financial Services LLC now owns 615 shares of the real estate investment trust’s stock valued at $99,000 after acquiring an additional 77 shares in the last quarter.
+Camden National Bank increased its holdings in shares of AvalonBay Communities by 0.4% during the third quarter.
+Camden National Bank now owns 20,952 shares of the real estate investment trust’s stock valued at $3,129,000 after acquiring an additional 80 shares in the last quarter.
+Summit X LLC bought a new stake in AvalonBay Communities during the third quarter worth $120,000.
+Finally, Seeyond grew its holdings in AvalonBay Communities by 2.0% during the third quarter.
+Seeyond now owns 4,839 shares of the real estate investment trust’s stock worth $723,000 after buying an additional 96 shares in the last quarter.
+91.00% of the stock is currently owned by institutional investors and hedge funds.

 As of December 31, 2020, the Company owned or held a direct or indirect ownership interest in 291 apartment communities containing 86,025 apartment homes in 11 states and the District of Columbia, of which 18 communities were under development and one community was under redevelopment.
 The Company is an equity REIT in the business of developing, redeveloping, acquiring and managing apartment communities in leading metropolitan areas in New England, the New York/New Jersey Metro area, the Mid-Atlantic, the Pacific Northwest, and Northern and Southern California, as well as in the Company's expansion markets consisting of Southeast Florida and Denver, Colorado (the "Expansion Markets").